inet-framework/inet-showcases/_docs/visualizer/radiomediumactivity/index.md

 -   **Visualization of propagating signals**: Signals are visualized as animated disks (`displaySignals` parameter)
--   **Indication of transmitting and receiving nodes**: Icons are placed above nodes when they are transmitting or receiving (`displayTransmissions` and `displayReceptions` parameters)
+-   **Indication of signal departures and arrivals**: Icons are placed above nodes when a signal is departing from them or arriving at their location (`displaySignalDepartures` and `displaySignalArrivals` parameters)
 -   **Displaying communication and interference ranges**: Ranges are displayed as circles around nodes `displayCommunicationRanges` and `displayInterferenceRanges` parameters)